 Depending on how much time you have/what you are in need of, you can just pay for a shower suite.
 These recently updated rooms feature a powerful shower, sink, toilet and seat and come with all the toiletries and towels you could need – including toothpaste and shower cap.
 Entry costs $200 HKD (approx £16/ $33 AUD) for a Shower Package or $480 HKD (approx £40/ $80 AUD) for 2 hours lounge use.

 Find more information on fees and services here.

-From the West Hall, to reach the best shops (and Starbucks) in the East Hall you could walk along several moving walkways in a row and enjoy the view, or you could cheat and take the Sky Train 1 level down.
+To reach the best shops (and Starbucks) in the East Hall from the West Hall you could walk along several moving walkways in a row and enjoy the view, or you could cheat and take the Sky Train found down the escalators.
 It’s signposted as a way to reach Gate’s 1 – 20 but is also an easy way to get up and down the terminal.